Calindra/eitri-docs/en/docs/concepts/eitri-cli.md

 - `start [options]` Initializes all Eitri-Apps from the app-config.yaml configuration file.
     - `-p, --playground` Initializes the Eitri-App in playground mode, with a QR Code for opening in Eitri Play.
     - `-v, --verbose` Displays more logs.
+    - `-d, --detach` Runs the app start in the background and frees up the terminal.
+Resume with `--attach`.
+    - `-a, --attach` Reconnects to the app start running in the background, re-presenting workspaces/QR Codes and the logs. `Ctrl+C` disconnects without stopping the process.

 - `clean` Performs a complete cleanup of the workspaces, removing both remote workspaces and the local `.workspaces/` folders of all apps defined in the app-config.yaml file.
 Useful for resolving conflicts or invalid data issues in workspaces.
     - `-v, --verbose` Displays detailed messages during the cleanup process.